RazorOp/razorops-web/_newsletter/razorops-cicd-newsletter-2.md

 ---
-title: Container Native DevOps & CICD Newsletter 2 |  RazorOps
+title: Container Native DevOps & CICD Newsletter 2
 description: Kubernetes to stop supporting dockerism, dig deeper into Kubernetes with Kubernetes, and  Helm 3 the Package Manager for Kubernetes.
 Get the latest updates on container-native & DevOps news here.